Please Choose Your Language

 If the wall is concrete or brick

-You need these anchors to hold weight
+You need these anchors to hold the weight

 Line up the base over your plugs